Unity-Technologies/com.unity.multiplayer.docs/docs/migration/migratingfrommlapi.md

 ##  Upgrade to Unity MLAPI

-Manually upgrading from the dll version installed by MLAPI to the new package version breaks all MLAPI component references in your scenes and prefabs.
-This is the case because MLAPI references components via GUIDs and those GUIDs work differently for packages then for DLLs.
-To allow you to upgrade smoothly to the new version of MLAPI we have created an upgrade tool.
+Manually upgrading from the `.dll` version installed by MLAPI to the new package version breaks all MLAPI component references in your scenes and prefabs.
+This is the case because MLAPI references components using GUIDs, which work differently for packages than for `.dll`s.

+To smoothly upgrade you to the new version of MLAPI, we have created an upgrade tool.

 To start upgrading, add the upgrade tool to your project by using the **Add package from git URL..** option in the Package Manager window.
 Use the following URL: